 The mobile browser wars are set to heat up in 2008 so it’s a good time for a themed event digging into issues such as user interface and open standards.
-We have lined-up three really fantastic speakers from W3C and Mozilla.. so Register now and we’ll see you on February 18th, please note this is an “industry only” event, so no recruiters or life insurance sales people need apply.
-Also, we are starting to get some great companies coming online for the MoMo Tokyo 2008 Peer Awards, more Details Here.
+We have lined-up three really fantastic speakers from W3C and Mozilla.. so Register now and we’ll see you on February 18th, please note this is an “industry only” event, no life insurance sales people need apply.
+Also, we are starting to get some great companies coming online for the MoMo Tokyo 2008 Peer Awards in March, more Details Here.

 Michael Smith — Agent Provocateur — W3C .PDF

 Michael(tm) Smith has been involved in design, development, testing, and deployment of networked information-delivery technologies for more than 10 years from carrier-grade e-mail delivery systems and content-transformation technologies to Web browsers and Ajax-driven Web-based applications.
 For most of the last seven years, he worked on systems for mobile operators in Japan at Openwave Systems and at Opera Software.
 He’s now with the World Wide Web Consortium (W3C), where, after starting as the Asia lead for the W3C Mobile Web Initiative, he currently focuses on technical work related to core browser technologies; in particular, working with Microsoft, Apple, Opera, Google, Nokia, Access, Mozilla, dotMobi and others on HTML5, the next version the HTML language.

 Christian Sejersen & Jay Sullivan — Mozilla Mobile .PDF